jarrodmoldrich/shrinkwrap/README.md

 A number of functions are supplied to transform the bitmap into geometries.
 Some are optional, but this order should be followed:

+1. `generate_typemap`
-1. generateTypePixelMap: Convert bitmap into pixels with 3 alpha states - none/partial/full.
+Convert bitmap into pixels with 3 alpha states - none/partial/full.

+2. `reduce_dither` (optional)
-2. reduceStateDither (optional): Reduce high-frequency alpha state changes to reduce complexity.
+Reduce high-frequency alpha state changes to reduce complexity.

+3. `dilate_alpha` (optional)
-3. dilateAlpha (optional): Bleed semi-alpha state to surrounding pixels to avoid artefacts.
+Bleed semi-alpha state to surrounding pixels to avoid artefacts.

+4. `build_curves`
-4. buildCurves: Use X-axis scan-line edge detection to generate curves.
+Use X-axis scan-line edge detection to generate curves.

+5. `smooth_curves` (optional)
-5. smoothCurves (optional): Reduce complexity of curves by removing superfluous points.
+Reduce complexity of curves by removing superfluous points.

+6. `triangulate`
-6. triangulate: Iterate through all curves and generate triangles for final geometry
+Iterate through all curves and generate triangles for final geometry.

+7. `set_texture_coordinates`
-7. fixGeometriesInTextureSpace: Assign texture UVs to geometry
+Assign texture UV coordinates to geometry

 # Future